Polymyositis

 Medications

-The most commonly used medications to treat polymyositis include:
+The most common medicines to treat polymyositis include:

 - Corticosteroid-sparing agents.
-When used in combination with a corticosteroid, these drugs can decrease the dose and potential side effects of the corticosteroid.
-The two most common medications used for polymyositis are azathioprine (Azasan, Imuran) and methotrexate (Trexall).
-Other medications prescribed for polymyositis include mycophenolate mofetil (CellCept), cyclosporine and tacrolimus.
+When used with a corticosteroid, these medicines may allow for a lower dosage of the corticosteroid and fewer side effects.
+The two most common medicines for polymyositis are azathioprine (Azasan, Imuran) and methotrexate (Trexall, Xatmep).

 Therapy

 - Physical therapy.
-A physical therapist can show you exercises to maintain and improve your strength and flexibility and advise an appropriate level of activity.
+A physical therapist can show you exercises to improve your strength and tell you what level of activity is right for you.

 - Speech therapy.
-If your swallowing muscles are weakened by polymyositis, speech therapy can help you learn how to compensate for those changes.
+If polymyositis weakens muscles used for swallowing, speech therapy can help you learn how to work with the weakness.

 Coping and support

 - Know your illness.
-Read all you can about polymyositis and other muscle and autoimmune disorders.
-Talk to other people who have a similar condition.
-Don't be afraid to ask your doctor any questions that you may have concerning your illness, diagnosis or treatment plan.
+Read all you can about polymyositis and other muscle conditions.
+Talk with people who have conditions like yours.
+Ask your healthcare professional any questions that you have about your condition, diagnosis or treatment.

-- Know and assert your limits.
-Learn to say no effectively and ask for help when you need it.
+- Know your limits.
+Ask for help when you need it.
+And let others know about the ways polymyositis limits you.

 Preparing for an appointment